Cyber attackers use sneaky tricks to evade detection. This post reviews the classes of attacks that bypass detection.

 That is obviously ridiculous.

 One of the most frequently used techniques to evade detection is for malware to adopt a waiting period.
-Then, when the emulation system recording the behaviour of the malware asks itself if it saw any behaviour that look like bad patterns yet, the answer will be no.
+Then, when the emulation system recording the behavior of the malware asks itself if it saw any behavior that look like bad patterns yet, the answer will be no.

 In fact, it seems like the program under inspection didn’t do anything!
 Clearly, there is no danger present.